CatalysmsServerManager/docs/docs/en/CPM/chat-commands.md

 5. If both parties agree to the trade, they then type **/ati \<playername\>** to complete the trade.
 6. Once completed, the items will swap places and the trade is complete.

-/rtc
+/rtc (register trading chest)

 Marks a storage chest for use as a trading chest.
 You must stand atop it at the moment of creation for this to take effect.

 You can only have one active chest at a time; running the command again will revert the previous trading chest back into a storage box only.

-/rti \<playername\>
+/rti \<playername\> (release trading items)

 Releases any and all items in a trading chest for trade to another player that you specify.
-Both sides must run this command, but the chest does not have to actually contain items to make a trade.
-It **is** possible to trade nothing to a player in return for something (ie, the other player just gives you an item for free) by typing /rti with an empty chest.
-The other player will be informed of this.
+Both sides must run this command.
+The other player will be informed of this with quality colorcoded items in chat.
+Eventual mods on items will get listed also.

-/ati \<playername\>
+/ati \<playername\> (accept trading items)

 Accept the trade from the other player.
 Both sides must run this command.

-/cti
+/cti (cancel trading items)

 Cancels the trade process, returning the items to their original owners.

-/lti
+/lti (list trading items)

 Lists all items currently marked for trade.